Instead of 9 and 10, we're going to start with Rand Paul 2728.

 Eric Holder wants to take away our guns.

-Speaking of that, let me see if I can find this real quick.
+Oh, oh, speaking of that, let me see if I can find this real quick.

 Oh, I've got so much paper here, folks.

-Uh knew Obama back in the early 2000s.
+A guy named John Lott Jr. Knew Obama back in the early 2000s.

 Here it is.

-In his new book at the Brink, economist and author John Lott Jr. assesses the presidency of Barack Hussein Obama and recalls conversations regarding gun laws that they had while they worked together at the University of Chicago.
+In his new book, At the Brink, economist and author John Lott Jr. assesses the presidency of Barack Hussein Obama and recalls conversations regarding gun laws that they had while they worked together at the University of Chicago.

 And in chapter three, Mr. Lott discusses gun control, and he takes the reader back to his time at the University of Chicago, where he and then Professor Barack Obama spoke a lot of times about guns.